It takes many hands to keep the SPI ship running. Meet Team Flynn: the full-time team that have officially joined Flynndustries LLC as of January 1!

 But then I realized that I needed help in order to grow and continue challenging myself as an entrepreneur, which would allow me to best serve my audience.
 I’m grateful that the success of SPI afforded me the opportunity to begin working with hired talent.

-So six years ago, with the first version of Let Go, I began working with Matt Gartland as my editor and project manager.
+So six years ago, with the first version of Let Go (Amazon link), I began working with Matt Gartland as my editor and project manager.
 That relationship quickly bloomed into much more than just a single publishing project.
 As Matt grew his editorial and creative agency, Winning Edits, I took advantage of the talented team of creative professionals that entered Matt’s orbit.
 And so “Team Flynn” began, a unified squad of people I would grow to love and trust that began helping me with the day-to-day support of running the SPI business.
 It was exactly the right move at the right time to facilitate my vision.

 Gradually, over the years, as I grew and evolved from “soloprenuer” into the CEO mindset, I began to see new opportunities for myself and “my team” in ways I hadn’t perceived before.
 We were all growing, and growing together, but a barrier still remained: I was their client; they weren’t really, officially, legally, my team.
 We were doing great work together, providing great value to you, my amazing fans.
 And yet, it felt unfulfilled.